awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-fc-v3-create-cluster.md

   By default, there is a 30 minute time limit for cluster creation to complete\.
 If cluster creation hasn't completed within this time frame, the cluster creation fails with a timeout error\.
 The cluster creation can timeout for different reasons\.
 For example, timeout failures can be caused by a head node creation failure, a network issue, custom scripts that take too long to run in the head node, an error in a custom script that runs in compute nodes, or long wait times for compute node provisioning\.
 An immediate cause can't be determined and additional investigation is needed\.
 + **How to resolve?**

   Check the `/var/log/cfn-init.log` and `/var/log/chef-client.log` files for failure details\.
-For more information about AWS ParallelCluster logs and how to get them, see [Key logs for debugging](troubleshooting-v3-scaling-issues.md#troubleshooting-v3-key-logs) and [Retrieving and preserving logs](troubleshooting-v3-get-logs.md)\.
+For more information about AWS ParallelCluster logs and how to get them, see [Key logs for debugging](troubleshooting-v3-scaling-issues.md#troubleshooting-v3-key-logs) and [Retrieving and preserving cluster logs](troubleshooting-v3-get-logs.md)\.

   You might discover the following in these logs\.
   + **Seeing `Waiting for static fleet capacity provisioning` near the end of the `chef-client.log`**